m4ndeb2r/DesignPatternDetector/README.md

 * extension of recognized patterns

 ## Some known problems
-During unittesting we discovered some issues when detecting the following patterns
+During unittesting we tried to apply the examples given in the Gang of Four book "Design Patterns, De Nederlands Editie - Elementen van herbruikbare objectgeorienteerde software" in our unittests, but discoverd some of the examples were not properly detected, or had some foreseeable problems, when applying larger system designs.
+These issues concern the following design patterns:
 * AbstractFactory
 * Builder
 * Prototype